Some key pointers to create a positive home yoga practice – hip opening yoga class

 8. How to create a spiritual yoga practice by being aware of which chakra centre a posture connects to (via our Website Mapping Resource) and using intention & visualisation in your relaxation.
 Relaxation is a wonderful place to use your imagination and imagine your body filling with colours, feelings, intentions etc. There are no limitations and plenty of research to show how visualisation can be a part of a deeper healing and nurturing process.

-I invite you to join me for this class by clicking on the button below.
+I invite you to join me for this class by clicking video above.
 Namaste,